okcdbu/resume/README.md

 ## Projects
 **Undergraduate Graduation Project**  - in progress
 - **Development of BaaS(Blockchain as a Service) technology based on multi-cloud platform**
-   - Deploying Hyperledger Fabric components to VM distributed in Multi Cloud Platform
+   - Deploy Hyperledger Fabric components to VM distributed in Multi Cloud Platform
-   - Making API for Hyperledger Fabric query and analyzing transaction in blockchain network
+   - Make Restful API for Hyperledger Fabric query and analyzing transaction in blockchain network
    - Designed software architecture and diagram to describe flow of process as a team leader
    - Advisor: Prof. Keunhyuk Yeom, Sumin Jeong